 Bioinformatics is a Core STEM field

-The global approach to the study of biological data includes different matters and collaborations between professions in biology, physics, mathematics, biomedicine, computer science in the idea of the complexity of science.
+The global approach to the study of biological data includes different matters and collaborations between professions in biology, physics, mathematics, biomedicine, and computer science in the idea of the complexity of science.
 Bioinformatics refers to the possibility for analysis and comparison of:

 - Genomes (the whole genetic information of a given organism)